Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 Personally appeared the above named Nathaniel L. Wells, Leonard Jarvis & John Read acknowledged this instrument to be their free act and Deed before John Vinall, Justice of the Peace

-In 1811, early settlers petitioned the Commonwealth of Massachusetts General Court to organize as a plantation as noted in the Maine State Yearbook & Legislative Manual, however our search for this documentation continues for confirmation.
+In 1811, settlers of Township No. 3 petitioned the Commonwealth of Massachusetts General Court to organize as a plantation as noted in the Maine State Yearbook & Legislative Manual, however our search for this documentation continues for confirmation.
 Hartland took its name by request of its inhabitants when they petitioned the Commonwealth of Massachusetts General Court for incorporation as a town.
 While several theories exist, documented origins of the selected town name remain unknown.

 ~ Petition to Incorporate the Town of Hartland – 1820 ~